Exawind/openturbine/docs/dev_plan.md

 code is written, the workflows in which the new code will be used should be expressed resulting in a proposed API.
 Finally, unit tests should be written to match the feature description in the documentation.
-Upon mplementation and subsequent iteration, the unit tests should retain their close correlation to the documentation so that any deviation between the implementation and documentation is caught through the tests.
+Upon implementation and subsequent iterations, the unit tests should retain their close correlation to the documentation so that any deviation between the implementation and documentation is caught through the tests.